ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/misc_background_image_figure.md

 ---
+noindex: true
-Title: "Figure Background Image - ScottPlot 4.1 Cookbook"
+title: "Figure Background Image - ScottPlot 4.1 Cookbook"
 Description: "A backgorund image can be drawn behind the entire figure.
 If you do this you likely want to make your data background transparent."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71